 - 1. Specialty prescription drugs received from a pharmacy that is not a designated specialty pharmacy. - 2.
 Any amount above what Medica would have paid when you fail to identify yourself to the designated specialty pharmacy as a member.
 (Medica will notify you before enforcement of this provision.) - 3.
 Replacement of a specialty prescription drug due to loss, damage or theft. - 4.
 Specialty prescription drugs prescribed by a provider who is not acting within their scope of licensure. - 5.
 Prescription drugs and OTC drugs, except as described in Prescription Drugs. - 6.
 Weight loss medications. - 7.
 Specialty drugs not listed on Medica's Specialty Drug List, unless covered through the exception process described in this Policy. - 8.
-Infertility drugs. - 9.
-New to market drugs: Products recently approved by the FDA and introduced into the market will not be covered until they are reviewed and considered for placement on the Specialty Drug List.
+Infertility drugs. - New to market drugs: Products recently approved by the FDA and introduced into the market will not be covered until they are reviewed and considered for placement on the Specialty Drug List.

-U. Preventive Health Care
+Y. Preventive Health Care

-Medica covers the following eligible preventive health services as described in your Benefit Chart:
+Medica covers the following eligible preventive health services as described in the Benefit Chart section of this Policy:

-- 1. Child health supervision services, including well-baby care. - 2.
-Immunizations. - 3.
+- 1. Child health supervision services, including well-baby care, pediatric preventive services, appropriate immunizations up to age 18, developmental assessments, and appropriate laboratory services. - 2.
+Adult immunizations. - 3.
 Early disease detection services including physicals. - 4.
-Routine screening procedures for cancer.
-For example, screening for colorectal cancer may include a fecal occult blood test, a flexible sigmoidoscopy, a colonoscopy, a barium enema, or the most reliable, medically recognized screening test available. - 5.
-Women's preventive health services including mammograms, screenings for cervical cancer, human papillomavirus (HPV) testing, counseling for sexually transmitted infections, counseling for immunodeficiency virus (HIV), BRCA genetic testing and related genetic counseling (when appropriate) and sterilization. - 6.
-Other preventive health services.
+Routine screening procedures for cancer including, but not limited to, screening for prostate cancer (including prostate-specific antigen for blood test and a digital rectal exam and without age limitation), ovarian cancer and colorectal cancer. - 5.
+Women's preventive health services including mammograms (including digital breast tomosynthesis), screenings for cervical cancer (including pap smears), human papillomavirus (HPV) testing, counseling for sexually transmitted infections, counseling for immunodeficiency virus (HIV), BRCA genetic testing and related genetic counseling (when appropriate) and sterilization. - 6.
+Other preventive health services, including screening for tobacco use and tobacco cessation counseling.